AbuHuzayma/BinanceTradingBot/README.md

 - Create a Binance account.
 - Enable Two-factor Authentication.
 - Create a new API key.
-- Get a cryptocurrency.
-If its symbol is not in the default list, add it.
+- Get a cryptocurrency And update in each .py files.

 # Install this requirements to run the project :